Finance for paid media · The ecommerce playbook

 80 × 0.17

 Hit 5.9x and, after ad spend, overhead, returns and every other cost, you keep 12% net per order.
-Beat it and the extra drops straight to profit.
-The floor beneath it: at 44% margin the break-even floor is 2.27x.
+The break-even floor underneath it is 2.27x.
 The space between 2.27x and 5.9x is your cushion.
+Where it goes:

 SettingThe number

-Meta purchase campaigns · cost cap (Meta’s name for your ad budget per sale)Ad budget per sale ($13.60 here)
+Meta purchase campaigns, cost cap (Meta’s name for your ad budget per sale)$13.60

-Google PMax / ShoppingtROAS = target ROAS · tCPA = ad budget per sale
+Google PMax / ShoppingtROAS = target · tCPA = ad budget per sale

-Your Meta attribution setting.
-Your target is measured against real new-customer revenue; Meta reports an attributed number, and looser settings make Meta report more sales for the same ads.
-On 7-day click with no view-through the two usually sit close, which is why that window is the standard.
-If your account runs view-through or long windows, measure the gap (platform-reported new-customer revenue over actual, trailing 30 days) and multiply your target by it.
+Your attribution setting.
+Your target is measured against real new-customer revenue; the platform reports an attributed number.
+On 7-day click with no view-through the two sit close, which is why that window is the standard.
+If your account runs looser settings, measure the gap (platform-reported over actual, trailing 30 days) and multiply your target by it.

 The prospecting split.
 Your target is a blend across all spend, but remarketing mostly harvests demand that was already coming.
-Split it: if r is your remarketing share of spend, then in the skeptical case where remarketing adds nothing truly incremental, prospecting alone must clear target ÷ (1 − r).
+If remarketing is r of your spend, prospecting alone must clear target divided by (1 minus r).
 At 20% remarketing, a 5.9x blend means prospecting carries 7.4x.
-Credit remarketing only what an incrementality test earns it, and keep its share capped.

 The repeat relaxation.
-If your measured LTGP to CAC sits at 2.0 or better, the first order does not have to carry the whole target: your ad budget per sale rises to your 90-day gross profit per customer divided by 2, and the first-order ROAS requirement relaxes accordingly.
-Modelled retention relaxes nothing; only measured cohort data counts.
+If your measured lifetime profit to cost sits at 2.0 or better, the first order does not have to carry the whole target.
+Your ad budget per sale rises to your 90-day gross profit per customer divided by 2.
+Modelled retention relaxes nothing, only measured cohort data counts.

-And one rule across products: each product gets its own target, because each has its own margin.
+One rule across products: each gets its own target, because each has its own margin.
 The account-level target is the spend-weighted average, never the simple one.
-A low-margin product must earn a higher ROAS to keep its place in the mix.
+A low-margin product must earn a higher return to keep its place in the mix.

-1. 01Calculate your real margin.
+1. 01Calculate your real margin, per product.
 Load every variable cost onto one order.
-Most teams find it sits far below the factory math, and every number in this playbook depends on it.
+Most teams find it sits far below the factory math, and every number here depends on it.

-2. 02Compute your target ROAS and ad budget per sale, per product.
-Use the chapter 7 formula.
-Set it as your Meta cost cap.
+2. 02Compute your target ROAS and ad budget per sale.
+Set it as your cost cap.
 Share the break-even floor with whoever runs your ads.

-3. 03Move reporting to aMER and NCAC.
-New-customer revenue over ad spend, and spend over genuinely new customers, on 7-day click with no view-through.
+3. 03Move reporting to new-customer revenue and cost.
+On 7-day click with no view-through.
 Stop running the business off blended dashboards.

 4. 04Separate new from returning everywhere.
-Prospecting and remarketing, new and returning revenue, aMER and MER.
-Different levers drive each; mixing them flatters the ads and hides the truth.
+Prospecting and remarketing, new and returning revenue.
+Different levers drive each.

 5. 05Re-run the math before any discount.
-If the offer pushes your required efficiency past anything the account has ever achieved, it is not an acquisition offer.
+If the offer pushes your required return past anything the account has ever hit, it is not an acquisition offer.

 Run your numbers in the calculator →

-The companion calculator computes everything in this playbook from your own inputs: your real margin, your break-even floor, your target ROAS and ad budget per sale, category benchmarks, and the P&L on one order.
-Enter one product’s economics and walk out with the number to set in Meta.
+It computes everything here from your own inputs: real margin, break-even floor, the ranked levers, your benchmarks, the verdict, and the exact target ROAS and ad budget per sale to set in Meta.

 About